 Once you have created your beautiful website, you need somewhere to host it.
 Hosting is where the website sits and serves requests to your visitors.
 No one can access your business without it.
 Therefore, it is essential to source a reliable and high-performing hosting company.

 Hosting comes with many extra features above homing your business website.
 Packages will include E-Mail, databases, and various software to enhance your website.
 However, the most critical aspect of hosting is availability and ensuring your website is online 100% of the time.
-Choosing a cheap hosting provider will cause you more pain than good, so don’t skimp when making your choice.
+Choosing a cheap hosting provider will cause you more pain than good, so don’t skimp when choosing.

-Hosting prices range from £2.99 per month to £150+ depending on your needs.
-If your website is large and vital to your business growth, then look carefully at the Service Level Agreements and support offerings.
+Hosting prices range from £2.99 per month to £150+, depending on your needs.
+If your website is large and vital to your business growth, look carefully at the Service Level Agreements and support offerings.
 As mentioned above, reliability is critical.

 Love it or hate it, you will need to complement your website with a social media presence.
-Social media is a great way to communicate your message to millions of people.
-It will take some time to evolve, but it is essential to any business strategy.
+Social media is a great way to communicate your message to millions.
+Evolving will take some time, but it is essential to any business SEO strategy.